Foxtel vs Kayo: Which live streaming option is best for sports fans?

 - You then have Foxtel Now, which is a standalone service that can be accessed via an app, or via a Foxtel Now box that sits small and snug near your TV.
 It’s effectively an alternative to the standard Foxtel experience, without the cost (and features) of the larger IQ4 box.

 - And now you have the new Kayo Sports streaming app.
 This does away with the box altogether, providing a pure streaming service focused right in on sport.
-It provides a tip-of-the-spear feature-set and HD stream of all of Foxtel’s sports content, accessible through browsers and ChromeCast currently, with an app to appear on multiple devices in the future.
+It provides a tip-of-the-spear feature-set and HD stream of almost all of Foxtel’s sports content, accessible through browsers and iOS and Android devices, as well as on your TV via ChromeCast, Apple TV, Android TV and Telstra TV.
+(And there are more devices on the way in the future, including smart TVs and video game consoles).

 Are you a sports fan?